UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 slide.
-This is a slightly modified version of the original, [which was put together by statistician Francis Anscombe in the 70s.](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) Can you see how the differences in the general trends between these four sets of numbers?
+This is a slightly modified version of the original, [which was put together by statistician Francis Anscombe in the 70s.](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) Can you see the differences in the general trends between these four sets of numbers?

 ---